 Structural and ion-conductivity studies are being carried out on the following:

 - Polyanion compounds based on LiFePO4, Li2(Fe,Mn)SiO4 and Li2FeP2O7 for Li-ion battery cathodes, and alternative oxide systems TiO2(B) and layered LiVO2 for anodes;

 - Na-ion battery cathode materials Nax(Ni,Mn)O2 and Na2FePO4F

 - Solid electrolytes such as those in the Li4SiO4-Li3PO4 system (and related LISICON and NASICON materials).

 Solar cell materials based on organo-lead halide perovskites have shown rapid increases in solar-to-electricity conversion efficiencies.
-We are studying the structural, defect and transport features of methyammonium lead iodide, CH3NH3PbI3, and related compounds to understand their unusual properties.
+We are studying the defect, transport and stability issues of methylammonium lead halides (e.g. CH3NH3PbI3), and related inorganic perovskite halides (e.g. CsPbI3) to understand their unusual properties.
 This work extends our previous studies on AMO3 perovskite oxides for solid oxide fuel cells.

 Solid Oxide Fuel Cells: Oxide-Ion and Proton Conductors

 The search for novel compounds with high oxide ion or proton conductivity has attracted considerable attention owing to their important applications as effective solid electrolytes in intermediate-temperature SOFCs.
 Here we are studying perovskite-type proton conductors (e.g. doped BaZrO3) and new oxide-ion conductors based on Si/Ge apatites and tetrahedral gallium oxides, which show fast interstitial oxide-ion conduction.